Wednesday, July 24, 2013

 Egypt for Belly-Dancing 2007.

-Monika: We are living in times of modern cosmetic surgery that might allow us to transition even in the late 50s or 60s.
-And you are a perfect example/ What kind of advice would you have for transgender ladies at such an age?
+Monika: We're living in an era where modern cosmetic surgery has made it possible for people to transition even in their late 50s or 60s, and you are a great example of this.
+What advice would you give to transgender women considering transitioning at such a stage in life?

-Jenny-Anne: For me, it's not a question of passing or not passing.
-I accept that I'm not a natal woman and I'm proud to be a Trans Woman, so I don't mind about passing or not passing.
-I feel it's about being accepted and respected for who I am, not what I am!
-I do of course negotiate my space in the world by presenting female as well as I can and I smile a lot.
+Jenny-Anne: For me, it's not about passing or not passing.
+I accept that I’m not a natal woman, and I’m proud to be a trans woman, so I don’t focus on passing.
+It’s more about being accepted and respected for who I am, not what I am.
+Of course, I make an effort to present as female as best as I can, and I smile a lot.

-Then by not worrying about passing or being discovered I go about with confidence and often do pass (or at least I'm accepted without question or discrimination).
-There are still occasional instances when people are disrespectful, but the trick is not to let them see you are hurt by this (even if you are) and just carry on as if they have made an error of judgment.
+By not stressing over passing or being "discovered," I approach the world with confidence, and as a result, I often do pass, or at least I’m accepted without question or discrimination.
+There are still occasional instances of disrespect, but the key is not letting them see that it affects you (even if it does).
+Just carry on as if they’ve made an error in judgment.

-Monika: On the other hand, there are some really deplorable situations like the one which happened in the UK some time ago when Suzanne Moore, a British controversial newspaper columnist, wrote in an article that biological women are angry with themselves for “not being happier, not being loved properly and not having the ideal body shape – that of a Brazilian transsexual.”
-How would you respond to this?
+Monika: There have been some troubling incidents, such as the one in the UK when Suzanne Moore, a British columnist, wrote in an article that biological women are angry with themselves for “not being happier, not being loved properly, and not having the ideal body shape – that of a Brazilian transsexual.”
+How do you respond to this kind of harmful commentary?

 Elen and Jenny-Anne "So Happy together" on